A Conversation With Ann Dowd and Margo Martindale

 Ann Dowd and Margo Martindale are in a room together for the second time ever.
 The first time was a brief introduction at last year’s Critics’ Choice Awards, where they were both nominated in different categories (Martindale won).
 Today, at the New York offices, they’re being asked to embrace each other for a photograph.
 Before they arrive, there is some debate over how intimately to stage the shoot, depending on their comfort level.
 Any uncertainty goes out the window the minute Martindale walks in to greet Dowd.
 “Hi, honey!” she says in her Texan drawl, hugging Dowd like you would a friend of a friend you’ve been told you’d really hit it off with because you have so much in common.
 In this case, it’s the internet who’s told them they would really, really hit it off.

-Both Dowd and Martindale have found mainstream success later in life on television, where they share similar reputations for playing intimidating women (a fact they find ironic, considering both were known for “sweet” characters earlier in their careers).
+Both Dowd, 61, and Martindale, 65, have found mainstream success later in life on television, where they share similar reputations for playing intimidating women (a fact they find ironic, considering both were known for “sweet” characters earlier in their careers).
 Currently, for Martindale, that’s as the tough-minded Audrey on Amazon’s Sneaky Pete, and for Dowd it’s as a strict religious fundamentalist on Hulu’s The Handmaid’s Tale.
 But if I could pinpoint the moment Peak Dowd first met Peak Martindale, it would be the summer of 2014.
 Dowd was terrifying audiences on The Leftovers and True Detective; Martindale had recurring roles on The Americans (which has earned her two Emmys) and BoJack Horseman, where she plays a meta-version of herself named “Character Actress Margo Martindale.”
 Right around that time, they were regularly mentioned in the same breath by TV critics proclaiming them the character actors of our time, and by confused viewers wondering how they’re not the same person.

 The actresses have their own theory for why they’re linked so frequently, which they share toward the end of a conversation on their dovetailing career trajectories.
 They swap stories of the roles they’ve lost to each other and imagine how different their careers would have been had they gained success at a younger age.
 As they wrap up, two women sitting across the office shyly call out, “We’re such fan girls.”
 “Thank you, sweetie,” Martindale replies.
 She pauses, then deadpans: “Of Ann Dowd or Margo Martindale?”